 That’s how kids think when they make decisions like that.
-The little kid who says he wants to be a fireman isn’t thinking of the reality of what it might mean to enter a burning building.
+The little kid who says he wants to be a fireman probably isn’t thinking about what it might mean to enter a burning building.
 He probably saw a cool firetruck and thought the sirens sounded awesome.

 Tackling Big, Scary Adult Decisions with a Childlike Mind

 A playful approach to the question of career, for me, at the age of 41, begins with asking myself these questions: